 The Community School's Children and Teens Enrichment Program provides out-of-school enrichment opportunities for students, preK-12.
 Their mission is "To strengthen educational, social and recreational opportunities through diverse school and community partnerships in a safe, nurturing and supportive environment for the youth of Nantucket."

-For more information, please contact Alicia Graziadei, Director Community School at 508-228-7285 ext.
-1162 graziadeia@npsk.org
+For more information, please contact: Alicia Graziadei at graziadeia@npsk.org or 508-228-7285 ext.
+1162.
+Website: https://nantucketcommunityschool.org/

-Attending Nantucket Elementary School
+Attending Nantucket Intermediate School